zero-functional/zero-functional/README.md

     # do something

 # ....
-# at the end register above extensions during compile time to use them with zero_functional
+# after the function declarations register the extensions during compile time for use with zero_functional
 static:
   zfCreateExtension()

+# use foo after the registration
 ```

 The vanilla `inline`-proc implementations should follow certain rules.